programmable-web-project-unioulu/PWP/api/README.md

 DATABASE_URL=postgresql://${DB_USER}:${DB_PASSWORD}@localhost:5432/db?schema=public
 ```

-Make sure a database is running by executing `docker compose up -d database` or `podman-compose up -d database` in the project root directory.
+Make sure a database is running by executing `docker compose up -d database` or `podman-compose up -d database` in the **project root directory**.

-Run the application with:
+Change directory to _api/_, and run the application with:

 ```sh
 # create a virtualenv